-Within a few short months, we have graduated together from a crash course that teaches us how unstable our life on this precious earth can indeed be, as precarious as it has always been for others who are “not like us”.
+Within the first few short months, we graduated together from a crash course that taught us how unstable our life on this precious earth can indeed be, as precarious as it has always been for others who are “not like us”.

 As many seem to believe, bad things are what happen to other people.
 And if they do happen to us (through death or divorce or a life-altering medical diagnosis), we will somehow survive by clutching at trite platitudes like “Everything happens for a reason!” or “God never gives you more than you can handle!”

-What we’ve been experiencing during this COVID-19 crisis is a thin sliver of the catastrophic reality happening day after day, year after year worldwide, far beyond the perimeter of our cozy bubbles: devastating droughts, famine, earthquakes, hurricanes, forest fires, war zones, refugee camps and other sources of fear and suffering that we mistakenly believe will never touch us.
+What we’ve been experiencing during this COVID-19 crisis is a thin sliver of the catastrophic reality happening day after day, year after year worldwide, far beyond the perimeter of our cozy bubbles: devastating droughts, famine, war zones, earthquakes, hurricanes, monsoons, forest fires, refugee camps and other sources of fear and suffering that we mistakenly believe will never touch us.

 Julie Morse once interviewed her neighbours in western Washington state about this phenomenon.
 It’s an area so prone to flooding that rivers there have reached flood stage more than 1,400 times in the last 20 years.
-Yet people continue to rebuild their flood-damaged homes on floodplains (usually with the assistance of government-funded disaster relief programs) – as if they can’t believe they live on a flood plain.
-They cannot accept that reality.
+Yet people continue to rebuild their flood-damaged homes on flood plains (usually with the assistance of government-funded disaster relief programs) – as if they don’t believe they live on a flood plain.
+They simply cannot accept it.

-Of course, we long for a return to the way our lives were, pre-COVID-19, but first we need to accept reality, and to learn what the countries affected before us have had to learn.
+Of course, we long for a return to the way our lives were, pre-COVID-19, but first we needed to face reality head on, and to learn what the countries affected before us have had to teach us.

-The end of the COVID-19 virus crisis won’t be like shutting off a tap, although we may dream longingly about how great it will be “when this is over”.
+The true end of the COVID-19 virus crisis won’t be like shutting off a tap, although we may dream longingly about how great it will be “when this is over”.
 We have to accept that.

-For those living with chronic illness who have been white-knuckling through the weeks and months of self-isolation, scared to catch this virus, it’s especially important for us to acknowledge reality instead of politicized bafflegab at spoiled brat anti-mask protests.
+For those living with chronic illness who have been white-knuckling through months of self-isolation, so scared to catch this virus, it’s especially important for us to acknowledge reality instead of politicized bafflegab at spoiled brat anti-mask protests.

-First, hospitals and medical specialists, for example, will be busy playing catch-up, treating worsening medical conditions of those whose treatments have been delayed by more urgent COVID-19 priorities.
+First, hospitals and medical specialists have been busy playing catch-up, treating worsening medical conditions of those whose treatments had been delayed by more urgent COVID-19 priorities.
 See also: “Empty beds: when heart patients are afraid to seek help“

-Charles Wu concludes his unique perspective in The Atlantic with a nod to the lived reality of the majority of the globe’s citizens:
+Charles Yu concluded his perspective in The Atlantic with a nod to the lived reality of the majority of the globe’s citizens:

 “To think otherwise is to succumb to the fiction, a sheltered, resource-rich mindset, presumably not shared by the billions of people who have long lived in volatile conditions and are thus under no such illusions.”

 People whose expertise and experience have been built on global front lines studying how pandemics actually work will not be making idle promises to patch up that magic bubble for us, just because that’s what we want to hear.